moaaz-bhnas/Friendversary/README.md

 # Friendversary
 On the occasion of the day a very important friend (Soha) and I became friends on Facebook.
-One of a series of projects I did to cheer up my friends :D.
+One of a series of projects I built using CSS3 transforms and animation and SVG animation to cheer up my friends :D.

 ## Live
 https://moaaz-bhnas.github.io/soha-friendversary/